 A Close-Up Black And White Photo Of Him Standing Before A Microphone At A News Conference.
 He Has Long Sideburns, In The Style In The ’60S, And Wears A Light-Colored Pinstripe Suit.

-Eugene Gold, Brooklyn District Attorney Who Led ‘Son of Sam’ Case, Passes Away at 100
+Eugene Gold, Brooklyn District Attorney Who Oversaw the ‘Son of Sam’ Case, Passes Away at 100

-In the case of David Berkowitz, Gold was one of three district attorneys in New York City involved in the prosecution.
-Berkowitz, a postal clerk from Yonkers, was arrested in 1977 for a series of shootings that resulted in the deaths of six people and injuries to seven others.
-The attacks, which took place over a year in Brooklyn, Queens, and the Bronx, instilled fear in the community and led to Berkowitz being dubbed the “the .44-caliber killer” by the media.
+Gold was among the three district attorneys in New York City who sought to bring Berkowitz to justice, but he was the first to take action against him.
+Berkowitz, a postal clerk from Yonkers, was arrested in August 1977 for a series of shootings that resulted in the deaths of six individuals, mostly young people, and injuries to seven others.
+The attacks, carried out over a year in Brooklyn, Queens, and the Bronx, instilled fear in the residents of New York City, earning Berkowitz the moniker “the .44-caliber killer” while he was still at large.

 Source: The NY Times